 Chemotherapy-induced peripheral neuropathy can be severe, and may be a reason to reduce or avoid using vincristine.
 The symptoms of this are progressive and enduring tingling numbness, pain and hypersensitivity to cold, beginning in the hands and feet and sometimes affecting the arms and legs.
 One of the first symptoms of peripheral neuropathy is foot drop: A person with a family history of foot drop and/or Charcot-Marie-Tooth disease (CMT) should avoid the taking of vincristine.

-Basically, both Vinblastine and Vincristine cause chemotherapy-induced peripheral neuropathy, but looks like the one due to Vincristine tend to be more severe.
+Basically, both Vinblastine and Vincristine cause chemotherapy-induced peripheral neuropathy, but it looks like the one due to Vincristine tends to be more severe.

 Finally, an interesting fact: the flower in the picture attached to this post is where the Vinblastine and Vincristine are obtained along with a bunch of other components.
 The name of that flower is: Madagascar periwinkle.
-Here in DR we can found this flower everywhere.
-Sometimes, we are so close of certain sources.
+Here in DR we can find this flower everywhere.
+Sometimes, we are so close to certain sources.